‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 It's probably Rainman.

 Casino Royale, they're playing poker.
+Yeah.

+I'd have to think.
 I'll have an answer in a later pod.

 I really want to research this because I don't want to leave anything out.
+Open guess the lines with Rainman is the best.

 I think.

-Do they actually play that much hangover they do it but they're just making fun of rain man yeah
+Hangover, do they play?
+Do they actually play that much?
+Hangover, they do it.
+But they're just making fun of Rain Man and

-they play poker in california split right
+they play poker in California Split, right?

-man really not a lot of great black i'm sure there is maybe the maybe the listeners will have one Yeah, I think it's mostly poker because poker actually takes strategy and like skill and the hands have like arcs to them, whereas blackjacks just like, oh, fuck.
+Yeah, I think it's mostly poker because poker actually takes strategy and skill, and the hands have arcs to them, whereas Blackjack's just like, oh, fuck.

 Yeah, Jacob is like, how are you still awake?
+Yeah.

 Cruise or Hanks?